seedinvest/coffeescript-style-guide/README.md

 ```

 Ignore those parts of other guidelines which recommend to go against readability (i.e., [The Little Book on CoffeeScript][idioms]).

+Strive for DRY, mind that [premature DRY is the same evil as premature optimization][dry].

 <a name="miscellaneous"/>
 ## Miscellaneous